Heat Alert: How to Help Animals in Distress

 - Do not leave pets unattended outside when it gets too hot; bring inside

 - Leave your pet at home when you are running errands (see below)

 - Provide frozen or other cold treats - find recipes here

 Cars and Other Vehicles

 - The inside of a car heats up very quickly.
-On an 85 degree day, a car's interior temperature can climb to 120 degrees in 20 minutes, even with the windows slightly open.
+On an 85-degree day, a car's interior temperature can climb to 120 degrees in 20 minutes, even with the windows slightly open.
 You can download this warning flyer (PDF) to print and place on windshields in your area.

 - Remember to check in and around your car for any small "passengers" before you drive off!
 Especially during kitten season, which spans the summer months, smaller animals such as felines may seek refuge from the heat in, around, and underneath vehicles.

-- Pavement, asphalt, metal, and even sand that have been heated by the sun can burn dogs' paw pads.
+- Pavement, asphalt, metal, and even sand that has been heated by the sun can burn dogs' paw pads.
 A general rule of thumb is: if the surface is too hot for your bare hand or foot, it's too hot for your dog's feet.

 - Pads can be soft and more sensitive after swimming, so take heed if your pup refuses to walk on the pavement after a swim.

 - Some ways to avoid pad burns: walk your dog early or late in the day, out of the heat; walk frequently when it's cool to build up callus on the pads; walk on the grass when hot surfaces are unavoidable; moisturize your dog's pads daily with paw balms or creams; lay down a wet towel for your dog to stand on when grassy areas are not available.